Stess & Secuirty Arrows

 Your Security Arrow is the one pointing toward your number.
 When you are feeling really safe and secure you can look like or behave like your security number.
 This number gives you strategies for healing and growth and when we utilize it, we are saying to ourselves that we want to show up more fully in our lives.

 The beauty of the Enneagram is that it doesn’t just leave you in your core number, it gives you specific steps to help you deal with it, so it’s not just descriptive but also prescriptive.
-Understanding how to best use your arrows is a major part of Casey's Next Steps workshop.
+Understanding how to best use your arrows is a major part of my Next Steps workshop.

 Your wings are simply the numbers on either side of your core number.
 At times, you might lean toward one of your wings and take on some of its traits.
 Some say that you have one wing in the first half of life and take on the other wing in the second half of life to give you more balance.
 Your wing can be little or big and it affects behavior but not the core motivation of your main type.
-How to best utilize your wings is also part of Casey's Next Step workshop.
+How to best utilize your wings is also part of my Next Step workshop.